RubyRubenstahl/artikcloud-ProxyHub/README.md

 ## Setup / Installation

- - In order to setup your Proxy hub we recommend you to use a fix IP
+ - your proxy hub we recommend you to use a fix IP
- - Required NodeJS: node and npm, https://nodejs.org/en/
  - Unzip the ARTIKCloudProxyHub.zip
  - Go to the ARTIKCloudProxyHub folder
  - Run "npm install" (can take up to 1h on a slow computer)